gnut102/MaskFormer-Segmentation-for-EBHI/README.md

 epochs = 20
 ```
 ### Visualize
-After training model, you can show how model predict tumor, change `idx` to see output
+After training the model, you can observe how the model predicts tumors.
+You can change the 'idx' to view different outputs
 ```
 idx = 3
 image = batch["original_images"][idx]